Have questions about the UBalt brand? Start here.

 Why did we have to change the logo?

-Through the research, we learned that many members of the greater UB community—specifically UB's core audience of professional, focused, adult learners—felt that the logo did not accurately reflect the positioning or personality of the University.
+Through the research, we learned that many members of the greater UBalt community—specifically our core audience of professional, focused, adult learners—felt that the logo did not accurately reflect the positioning or personality of the University.
 Additionally, some students felt that the logo did not capture the heritage or seriousness of the University.
 We wanted to make sure our logo stood out in the landscape of our competitors.
 Changing the logo to a single “B” highlights our location in Baltimore.
-We are the University of Baltimore, and the single “B” is a strong representation of that sentiment.
-“UB” will remain part of our vernacular moving forward, and we don’t want to change that.
-But we wanted to take the opportunity to truly own the city in a way that no other university can.
+We are The University of Baltimore, and the single “B” is a strong representation of that sentiment.
+We wanted to take the opportunity to truly own the city in a way that no other university can.
 In addition, dropping the “U” helps alleviate the confusion generated by many sister institutions in our own university system, which identify themselves with similar letters (i.e., USM, UMB, UMBC, UMUC, UM, etc.).
 Other strong examples of Universities with single-letter logos include the University of Michigan, the University of Oregon, Temple University and the University of Arizona.

 Did our tagline change?